gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/05-tables.md

 ### Add a multi-line code block to a table

-To add a multi-line code block, define preformatted code block.
+To add a multi-line code block, define a preformatted code block in a table row.

 For example, the following HTML: